qiaunna/nd013-c1-vision-starter/README.md

 #### Image Augmentations
-The following aumentations were applied to the images below:
+The following visualizations for augmentations are in EDA2.py.

 The image was flipped (random_horizontal_flip): This presents a mirrored image that helps to train the model to recognize objects in the opposite direction.